 Ellimatta was officially opened on 24 November 1945 after the United Protestant Association [UPA] purchased two adjoining properties on Victoria Street in East Maitland.
 When it was closed in 1982 the properties were leased to the Metford Baptist Church and then sold in 1985.
 The UPA set up aged persons' care on a remnant portion of land.

-McCarthy's article stated that former residents of Woodlands have given distressing testimony to the Royal Commission Into Institutional Responses to Child Sexual Abuse and stated that an organised ring of paedophiles, including members of the Anglican and Catholic clergy, had sexually abused boys during a Christian programme held on Sundays at Woodlands in the 1970s.
-A girl from Ellimatta was allegedly abused by a gardener.
+In 2013, Joanne McCarthy published an article in the Sydney Morning Herald, stating that former residents of Woodlands had given distressing testimony to the Royal Commission into Institutional Responses to Child Sexual Abuse and stated that an organised ring of paedophiles, including members of the Anglican and Catholic clergy, had sexually abused boys during a Christian programme held on Sundays at Woodlands in the 1970s.
+Additionally, a girl from Ellimatta was allegedly abused by a gardener.